SH801/openwind/INSTALL.md

 npm install
 node ./generate.js
 ```
-If you experience problems compiling openmaptiles fonts, you will need to add `--skipfonts` argument to all subsequent build commands - this will instruct the build process to use a CDN version of openmaptiles fonts.
-For example:
+If you experience problems compiling openmaptiles fonts, you will need to add the `--skipfonts` argument to all build commands:
 ```
 ./build-cli.sh 149.9 --skipfonts
 ```
+This will instruct the build process to avoid attempting an install of openmaptiles fonts and will use a CDN version of the necessary fonts instead.

+### Next steps:

+- Go to

 ## 5. All Platforms - Local (non-Docker) Install -> Build -> View